dmccreary/personal-finance/docs/glossary.md

 ## F

+#### FAFSA

+Free Application for Federal Student Aid; the form used to apply for federal financial aid for college, including grants, loans, and work-study programs.

+**Example:** This course guides you through completing the FAFSA to maximize your eligibility for federal financial aid and need-based scholarships.

 #### Family Insurance Needs

 Insurance requirements specific to households with dependents, typically including enhanced life, health, disability, and property coverage.

 **Example:** This course will help you understand how family insurance needs evolve with the addition of children, requiring adjustments to coverage types and amounts.

+#### Federal Income Tax

+Tax levied by the federal government on individual and business income, calculated using a progressive rate structure.

+**Example:** This course demystifies federal income tax calculations, helping you understand marginal rates, deductions, and credits.

 #### Federal Reserve